canorve/CluSex/README.rst

 density of objects).

 More specifically, it joins two `sextractor`_ catalogs, creates masks, finds saturated regions and computes sky background.

 .. _sextractor:https://www.astromatic.net/software/sextractor/

 Why CluSex?
 ------------

 It is hard to find an effective Sextractor configuration for all the objects in the image (check Haussler 2007).
-Using a configuration to detect large galaxies is unable to detect small dim galaxies, and vice versa.
-In addition for regions of high density of objets, Sextractor overestimates the size of low surface brightness galaxies.
+For example, a sextractor configuration can be optimized to detect large galaxies, but it might be unable to detect small dim galaxies, and vice versa.
+In addition, Sextractor overestimates the size of low surface brightness galaxies inside regions of high density of objets.
 To see those effects check the image below:

-.. insert images of examples
+.. insert images of run sextractor

-After using CluSex:
+The same image below improved after using CluSex:

 .. insert images of CluSex

-In addition, performance on computation of sky background, creation of masks, and estimation of the area of saturated stars are done poorly in Sextractor.
+In addition, CluSex improves computation of sky background, creation of masks, and estimation of the area of saturated stars.

 How it works
 ~~~~~~~~~~

-In order to solve these problems, CluSex runs Sextractor with two
+In order to solve these problems, CluSex runs
+Sextractor twice with different configuration
-different configuration parameters: the first run detects large bright
+parameters: the first run detects large bright
-saturated galaxies  and the second run detects small dim galaxies.
+saturated galaxies and the second run detects
+small dim galaxies.

-Clusex adds all the objects detected in the first Sextractor run.
+Clusex adds all the objects detected in the
-Next, it adds the objects of the second Sextractor run if they meet the
+first Sextractor run.
+Next, it adds the objects
+of the second Sextractor run if they meet the
-following condition: For every object, their center must not be
+following condition: For each object, their center
-inside the ellipse of the objects of the first run.
+must not be inside the ellipse of the objects of
+the first run.

-The combination of the two catalogs gives a better representation
+The combination of the two catalogs gives a
-of all objects of the image.
-It also estimates the size of saturated
+better representation of all objects of the
+image.
+It also estimates the area of saturated
 stars in the image.

-To estimate the true size of low surface brightness objects, CluSex
+Furthermore, to estimate the true size of low surface
-compares the sizes of the detected object in each of the two catalogs.
+brightness objects, CluSex compares the sizes
+of the detected object in each of the two catalogs.
-If the object was detected only for one catalog, it is reduced by
+If the object was detected only for one catalog,
-a constant factor introduced by the user.
+it is reduced by a constant factor introduced
+by the user.

+.. add note here for sextractor webpage
-As said by the Sextractor creator, output Check images are bad
+As said by the Sextractor creator, output sextractor
-to be used as a masks.
-In CluSex, masks are created using the
+check images are bad masks.
+In contrast, CluSex creates
-data given by sextractor catalog.
-Ellipses are created for every
+masks using the data given by sextractor catalog.
+Every object
+is represented by a ellipse masks which it can
-detected object and these can be enlarged (or shortened) by the user.
+be enlarged (or shortened) by the user.
 To see the masks included the saturated stars, check the
 image below.

-.. insert images of examples
+.. insert images of masks

 Sky background can be done poorly if objects's sizes are wrongly
 estimated or not detected at all.
 Also it is known (Haussler 2007)
 that Sextractor overestimates the sky background.
-A wrong sky background
+A wrong sky background value will produce a bad estimation
-value will produce a bad estimation of the Sersic index of the galaxy.
+of the Sersic index of the galaxy for fitting surface brightness models.

-CluSex uses two different methods to compute sky background: 1) gradient sky
+CluSex uses two different methods to compute
+sky background: 1) gradient sky
 and 2) random boxes around the objects.

 Gradient sky method computes the background sky in a ring around
-the object (check galapagos) to locate this ring, Clusex creates
+the object.
+To locate this ring, Clusex creates
-concentring rings around the object and
+concentring rings around the object and computes the
-detect the background in every ring.
-When the gradient of ring
+background in every ring.
+This will create a set of sky values
+for each ring.
+The gradient is computed for this set.
+When
-sky values turns positive,
+the gradient of ring sky values turns positive,
 clusex stops and measure the sky in that ring.
+A similar approach
+has been used in Haussler 2007.

-In the case of the random box method, clusex creates boxes of the same size located
+On the other hand, for the random box method,
+clusex creates boxes of the same size located
-randomly around the object.
-After a given number of boxes, clusex computes the
+at random positions around the object.
+After a
+given number of boxes, clusex computes the
 sky background.

 Requirements